Browse by . . .

 Then again, the table holds only cue balls, ever so elegantly apart.
 And if they did move, they would surely tumble backward, to where the perspective already crowds out a human actor.
 The Whitney pairs this with another ball isolated on another table, by Helen Lundeberg the year before.
 The orb parallels a doorknob, and the comet trails in a display on the floor parallel the table's shadow on the floor.
 It looks both old fashioned and scientific, amateur and coldly professional, inviting and askew.
 Then from there one moves to still more points of light on a deserted surface, in a 1939 landscape by Grant Wood.

 "Real/Surreal" has walls for city and country, plus rooms for human bodies and factories.
 It gets its kick, though, from pairings like this.
-It reconsiders realism and even Cubism as aspects of Surrealism, much as MOMA rewrote its own history by displaying German Expressionism.
-It is a tribute to the collection and the building, just when the museum has chosen to relocate to the Meatpacking District.
+It reconsiders realism and even Cubism as aspects of Surrealism, much as MoMA rewrote its own history by displaying German Expressionism.
+It is a tribute to the collection and the building, just when the museum has chosen to relocate to a new Whitney Museum in the Meatpacking District.
 It uses the flexible architecture for one big room, broken by columns for additional display space—and with a trapezoidal window onto a back room that mimics Marcel Breuer's windows onto the street.
 (It is technically the second in a series, but the Whitney has been rehanging the collection for years now, at least since it extended its display space to five floors.)

 And then there is Edward Hopper, beloved for loneliness.
 Night Shadows is his, and the long shadows in Early Sunday Morning could evoke darkness and asymmetry—or stability and sunlight.
 One is cast by a fireplug, and at least one is cast by nothing visible at all.
 The Whitney points to the unreal tilt of a barber pole and to the skyscraper peeking out behind the warm red brick.
 The pairing could mean harmony or change.
 At the very least, it means a painter's clarity of vision.